JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

 }
 ```

-The selection of the corresponding checkboxes generated the `@UpdatableEntityView` and `@CreatableEntityView` annotations.
+The selected checkboxes generated the `@UpdatableEntityView` and `@CreatableEntityView` annotations.
 It's important to note that updatable or creatable entity views require an attribute marked with the @IdMapping annotation.
-Therefore, once you tick one of the checkboxes, JPA Buddy will automatically select the attribute marked in the entity with `@Id` annotation.
+Therefore, once you tick one of the checkboxes, JPA Buddy will automatically select the attribute marked in the entity with an `@Id` annotation.
 Also, updatable or creatable entity views will have setters for all attributes.

 ## Keep DTOs in sync with its JPA entity